libbitcoin/libbitcoin-explorer/README.md

 #### Whitespace

 As a matter of convention content written to either stream is terminated with the Line Feed character `0x0a`.
-However this presents no difficulty for input processing as [whitespace](http://en.wikipedia.org/wiki/Whitespace_character), including the Line Feed character, is ignored.
+However this presents no difficulty for input processing as [whitespace](http://en.wikipedia.org/wiki/Whitespace_character), including the Line Feed character, is ignored except as a delimiter.

 #### Cardinality